Some Frequently Asked Questions For The University Writing Program

 Sometimes it takes time.
 You can check with firstname.lastname@example.org to see what credits have transferred in so far.
 You can also look at the Tiger Transfer Tables to see what courses from other universities will transfer in to LSU.
 If you have the pre-requisites and need to be overridden into a class in a timely manner, you can email the Director of the Writing Program, Dr. Jimmy Butts, at email@example.com with your 89 number and which course you’d like to try to get into.

-Yes.
+Probably, depending on how long ago it has been.
 The best thing to do is to contact the instructor who taught the class.
 If you cannot get in touch with the original instructor via email, you can contact the Director of the University Writing Program to try to get a copy or at least a comparable syllabus for the new institution to evaluate for transfer credit.

 According to the Family Educational Rights and Privacy Act (or FERPA), only the student, the instructor of record, and the administration can see a student’s grades or other records.
 Parents and other students may not access any educational record for any student, this includes grades, addresses, and any other records connected to the student being in the class.
 One caveat, is that students in the same course in the same semester are allowed to read each other’s work for peer review, for example.
 See the Department of Education’s Guide on FERPA for more information.